Website User Agreement

 A Department of Beaufort County Government

-This collection of 548 photographs comes from two albums of family photographs created by Conrad Munro Donner (1844 – 1916), a peripatetic engineer from the Hamburg-Altona area near the border between Denmark and Germany who had an active interest in photography.
+The Donner Collection has 548 photographs from two albums of family photographs created by Conrad Munro Donner (1844 – 1916), a peripatetic engineer from the Hamburg-Altona area near the border between Denmark and Germany who had an active interest in photography.
 Self-taught, the bulk of his images reflect his experience of lowcountry rural life in Beaufort County, SC near the turn of the 20th century.

 “The Lucille Hasell Culp Collection - A Celebration of Beaufort, South Carolina” contains a selection of 300 images, primarily photographic negatives, from the much larger Lucille Hasell Culp Collection.
 Here one finds selected images of enduring historical value to Beaufort, such as those relating to community and military events, built structures that are no longer extant or greatly altered, iconic architecture, commercial activities, natural vistas, and daily life, 1941 – 1999.
 Most of the images were taken in the immediate area of the City of Beaufort, S. C. during from the 1940s, 1950s, and 1960s.

-A collection of web pages prepared by library staff on a variety of topics related to Beaufort County, including: Gullah Language and Culture , Food Specialties of the Lowcountry , Pirates of the Lowcountry , and many, many more.
+The Local History and Nature section of the "Virtual BDC" is a collection of web pages prepared by library staff on a variety of topics related to Beaufort District's long and storied history and culture, including such topics as Gullah Language and Culture , Food Specialties of the Lowcountry , and Pirates of the Lowcountry , among others.
+Please note: During 2016 the Local History and Nature section will be evaluated for retention or updated as appropriate in order to migrate the best content to our BDCBCL Wordpress blog.